-This exhibition will bring together a series of largely unseen paintings by Ansel Krut (b.1959) in what will be the most significant exhibition of Krut’s work to date.
+This exhibition brings together a series of largely unseen paintings by Ansel Krut (b.1959) in what is the most significant exhibition of Krut’s work to date.

 Krut’s painting subverts still life by linking objects to make playful and often dark characters and forms.
 His provocative and comic inventions, drawing on paradoxes, vaudeville and peep show, are poised between absurdity and moral criticism.

-The exhibition will bring together a selection of Krut’s paintings, profiling the work of this extraordinary and influential artist.
+The exhibition brings together a selection of Krut’s paintings, profiling the work of this extraordinary and influential artist.